Aaron Rome: Anaheim Ducks

 Unsigned by the Kings two years after his NHL draft, he became a free agent in the 2004 off-season.
 On June 7, 2004, he was signed by the Mighty Ducks of Anaheim.
-He began his professional career with Anaheim's minor league affiliate, the Cincinnati Mighty Ducks of the American Hockey League (AHL) in 2004–05.
+He began his professional career with Anaheim's minor-league affiliate, the Cincinnati Mighty Ducks of the American Hockey League (AHL) in 2004–05.
 During that season, he had a second opportunity to play with his brother, Reagan Rome, as the latter was called up from Cincinnati's ECHL affiliate, the Reading Royals, for two games.
-Playing 74 games in his rookie AHL season, he scored 2 goals and 16 points.
-He helped Cincinnati to the second round of the 2005 playoffs, adding 3 goals and 6 points over 12 post-season games.
+Playing 74 games in his rookie AHL season, he scored two goals and 16 points.
+He helped Cincinnati to the second round of the 2005 playoffs, adding three goals and six points over 12 postseason games.

 The following season, Anaheim's AHL affiliate was changed to the Portland Pirates and Rome began a two-and-a-half season stint with his new club.
 He improved to 24 points over 64 games in his second AHL season.
 During the 2006-07 season, Rome was called up to Anaheim and appeared in his first NHL game on January 2, 2007, a 2–1 loss against the Detroit Red Wings.
 Registering 14 minutes of ice time, he had a -1 plus-minus rating and took one shot on goal.
 Completing the season with Portland, he tallied 25 points, including an AHL career-high 8 goals.
 He was recalled once more for the Ducks' 2007 playoff run, appearing in one post-season game.
 The Ducks went on to win the Stanley Cup that year.
-As Rome did not play in the Stanley Cup Finals, he did not qualify to have his name engraved on the trophy.
+As Rome did not play in the Stanley Cup Final, he did not qualify to have his name engraved on the trophy.
 Anaheim did, however, award him a Stanley Cup ring, as well as the customary day spent with the trophy in the off-season.